AvnishGameDev/AndroidTemplatePlugin/README.md

 # AndroidTemplatePlugin for Unreal Engine

+AndroidTemplatePlugin for Unreal Engine, providing a template for Android API integration within Unreal Engine.

 ## Overview

 AndroidTemplatePlugin is a plugin for Unreal Engine developed by AvnishGameDev, providing a template for Android API integration within Unreal Engine projects.
 This plugin serves as a starting point for developers looking to create Android-specific functionalities within their games.